gjosyk/GettingAndCleaningData/CodeBook.md

 Getting and Cleaning Data Course Project CodeBook

-This file describes the variables, the data, and any transformations or work that I have performed to clean up the data.
+This file describes the variables, the data, and transformations performed to clean up the data.

-The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The site that contains the data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data for the project:
+The actual data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The run_analysis.R script contains the following variables: